nch-igm/AutoFilter/README.md

 ## Motivation
 AutoFilter is a tool to automatically build false-positive filters for germline VCFs.
-AutoFilter achieves the machine-learning-based accuracy of GATK's Variant Quality Score Recalibration tool (the industry standard) while eliminating most of VQSR's more problematic requirements, including the need:
+AutoFilter achieves the machine-learning-based accuracy of GATK's Variant Quality Score Recalibration tool (the industry standard) while eliminating most of VQSR's more problematic requirements, including the need for:
-1. for a very large training-set
+1. a large training-set
-2. to manually set a prior probabilty for each training source
-3. to manually select VCF annotations
+2. careful selection of which VCF annotations to use
-4. to re-train fresh models on every batch.
+3. the re-training of fresh models on every VCF to be filtered.

 In short, AutoFilter helps
 institutions to build their own accurate VCF filters with minimum fuss.<br><br>